Lemon Ricotta Cookies

 Instructions

-- Preheat the oven to 375 degrees.
-Line two large cookie sheets with parchment paper, or silicone baking mats, and set aside for later.
+- Set your oven to 375°F. Line two large cookie sheets with parchment paper or silicone baking mats and set aside.

-- Add the eggs, ricotta, lemon juice, and lemon zest to the butter and mix at low speed until incorporated, scraping the sides of the bowl once halfway through mixing.
+- Lower the speed to mix in the eggs, ricotta, lemon juice, and lemon zest.
+Scrape the sides of the bowl halfway through to ensure everything is well incorporated.

-- Slowly stir in the dry ingredients and mix until the dough has formed, about 1 to 2 minutes.
+- Gradually add the dry ingredients into the wet mixture.
+Mix until a soft, cohesive dough forms—this should take about 1 to 2 minutes.

 Glaze: